UPPMAX/R-python-julia-matlab-HPC/docs/R/isolatedR.rst

 Benefits of using Conda:

-- Easy to install a specific R version
+- Easy to install a specific R version (Not bound to module system)
 - Good integration with Jupyter
 - Should be familiar to people with a Python background